neurosnap/starfx/README.md

 - leverage structured concurrency to manage side-effects
 - side-effect and state management decoupled from the view layer
 - full control over state management
-- state is just a side-effect of user interaction and app features
+- state is just a side-effect (of user interaction and app features)
-- state management should not be coupled to the view

 # example: thunks are tasks for business logic